Lead system-wide culture change committed to reducing suicides.

-Two leadership drives are the keys to the dramatic reductions in suicide deaths achieved by Zero Suicide organizations.
-The first is leadership mobilizing staff to believe that suicide can be prevented.
-The second is an unwavering focus maintaining that zero suicides is the goal.
-Leadership must both convince staff to see and believe that suicide can be prevented and provide tangible supports in a safe and blame-free environment—what is known as a just culture.
+There are a few key areas in which leadership drives the dramatic reduction in suicide deaths achieved by organizations implementing Zero Suicide.
+The first is leadership mobilizing staff to truly believe that suicide can be prevented and that doing so is a system-wide priority that is the responsibility of every staff person.
+The second is an unwavering focus on the goal of reducing suicides — ideally, to zero.
+Leadership must both help staff see and believe that suicide can be prevented and provide tangible supports in a safe and blame-free environment — what is known as just culture.

 In a Zero Suicide approach:

-- The organization has a policy specific to suicide care.
+- Your organization has guidelines specific to suicide care.

-- The policy emphasizes the importance of the core components of safer suicide care, covered in detail in the seven sections of this Zero Suicide Toolkit:
+- The guidelines emphasize the importance of the core components of safer suicide care, covered in detail in the seven sections of this Zero Suicide Toolkit:

 - LEAD system-wide culture change committed to reducing suicides